 You can't contribute cryptocurrencies directly to your Roth IRA, but you can keep them there as long as you find a provider that allows you to do so.
 In a Roth cryptocurrency IRA, you don't pay capital gains taxes on any increase in the value of your cryptocurrencies.
 However, you won't be able to deduct the deposit from your income for tax purposes.
 That said, there is a trade-off.

+For those looking to invest in gold, there are many Gold IRA rollover companies that can help you with the process.
 When you make a qualified distribution of a Roth IRA, you won't pay any taxes because you paid them at the time of the deposit.
 You can fund your account using a variety of methods, including IRA account transfers (iTrustCapital supports traditional IRAs, Roth, SEP and SIMPLE), business plan renewals (available for 401 (k), s, 403 (b), s, savings savings plans and 457 plans).
 Bitcoin IRAs are simply self-directed IRAs that offer access to a variety of alternative assets, such as real estate, precious metals or cryptocurrencies such as bitcoin or Ethereum.
 The IRA has no minimum accounts and is available as a traditional IRA or a Roth IRA (this means you can contribute money before or after taxes).

 This means that you can't contribute cryptocurrencies directly to your Roth IRA, but you can add them to your IRA through a purchase.
 There is a single service fee that, according to the Bitcoin IRA, covers support services for the renewal of retirement funds (the Bitcoin IRA allows you to transfer traditional IRA funds, Roth IRA, SEP IRA, SIMPLE IRA, 403,000 or 401 (k), s), security storage and the costs of setting up a self-directed IRA with BitGo Trust.
 Payment companies such as Block (parent company of the Square brand) and PayPal are creating cryptographic lines of business.
 The company also has no maximum purchase limits for cryptocurrencies and offers individual accounts, traditional IRAs, Roth IRAs, SEP IRAs and SIMPLE IRAs.